PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 byte-identical to the prior checkpoint; final conversion-only checks also restore the fixed correspondence-report hashes.

+The complete indexed-first compatibility composite is now isolated in `passes/pre_add_layout.py`.
+Its 1,593-line implementation moved as one semantic unit with a function-name-normalized AST identical to the prior lowerer owner;
+this is not a source-line limit or a semantic split.
+The indexed direct/unary owner still runs first.
+Its fallback still owns Swish, unary, Mul-constant, Mul/Sub-constant, Gather, constant-Add, nested-Add, PReLU, direct-NCHW bridge, post aliases, and legacy-consumer handling in the same fixed-point order.
+All producer/consumer rebuilds, copy-on-write decisions, metadata and quantization updates, mutation order, marker behavior, pruning, and the single historical statistic are unchanged.
+The lowerer retains a one-call private compatibility wrapper at all four production positions and in the safe-transpose bundle.

+The focused fallback-equivalence fixture disables the indexed sub-owner and proves the module owner and lowerer wrapper produce identical ModelIR.
+The existing Gather/shared-constant, shared-Concat/unary, LeakyReLU, nested affine, QLinear, and indexed transactional fixtures remain active.
+FastestDet establishes non-zero fallback ownership: its eight composite calls remain `1,0,0,0,0,0,0,0`, while all eight indexed counts remain zero.
+Its sequential `-cotof` accuracy, zero process-tree SWAP, and five core artifacts are byte-identical across extraction.

 The pre-Add rank-four to rank-three reshape suffix recovery now has an indexed semantic owner in `pre_add_mulconst_reshape_suffix_layout.py`.
 The owner keeps the historical position inside `_run_layout_reshape_attention_recovery_prefix`